 What are the top robotics stocks?
 Here’s an overview of seven companies in the space that tech investors may want to consider.

 It’s no surprise that the top robotics stocks are gaining attention.
-According to Mordor Intelligence, the global robotics market was valued at US$27.73 billion in 2020.

 Which top robotics stocks to consider?